PenaSoftwareCraftsman/codewars-js-sumOfTwoLowest/NOTES.md

 - Testing case:

-- Should return the the number 1 when the array [1, 2, 3, 4] are sended 🚧
+- Should return the the number 1 when the array [1, 2, 3, 4] are sended ✅

+# Pomodoro 2  🍅 18:10

+- Should return a array with the numbers [2, 3] when a array [4,3,2,5] are sended 🚧